TalhaMunir-JD/Talha-Munir/README.md

 Right arrow to move forward.

-The class diagram is attached in the report if it is difficult to read, I have also given the image with all other stuffs of the project.

 For the audio paste the audio file as it is not in the res folder just in the folder of your project file.

-Link to the video:
+# Link to the demo of video:

 https://drive.google.com/file/d/1fDZwlksS3OfDDuXn1lRxxM4CmtQDP9LT/view?usp=sharing

+# Link to the original images:

 The link to the sheet of player: https://www.spriters-resource.com/game_boy_advance/cvhod/sheet/13974/